maskaravivek/codex-skill-gh-plan-to-issues/README.md

 ## Usage

-In practice, you usually just ask Codex (with this skill) to create issues from the plan.
-If you want to run it yourself, use the scripts below.
+## Using as a Codex skill

+Typical flow:
+1) Generate a plan (Codex or Claude)
+2) Ask Codex: “Use `gh-plan-to-issues` to create GitHub issues from the plan (1 epic + up to 10 tasks).”

+Codex should run `gh` and return the created issue URLs.

+## Using as a standalone script

 Create a JSON spec (start from `references/spec.example.json`), then dry-run: